solo-io/wasm/spec/spec-compat.md

 We demonstrate how to build a *compat* image with Buildah, a standard cli for building OCI images.
 We use v1.21.0 of Buildah here.
 Produced images have `application/vnd.oci.image.layer.v1.tar+gzip` layer media type

-We assume that you have a valid Wasm binary named `plugin.wasm` and `runtime-config.json` that you want to package as an image.
+We assume that you have a valid Wasm binary named `plugin.wasm` and `runtime-config.json` (optional) that you want to package as an image.

 First, we create a working container from `scratch` base image with `buildah from` command.